-Seat Purchase Procedure
+Seat Purchase Procedure – presently under revision

-Seat Purchase Procedure
+Seat Purchase Procedure – presently under revision

-|Effective Date||September 2, 2014|
+|Effective Date||September 8, 2020|

 To ensure consistent practice organizationally in response to requests for seat purchase for out of province health care organizations.
 The contractual obligation is limited to one admission cycle and is in effect for the duration of the program to which the seat purchase applies.
-The organization/clinic wishing to enter into such an agreement with Michener will hereafter be called the sponsor.
+The organization/clinic wishing to enter into such an agreement with Michener will hereafter be called the Sponsor.

-PRIOR TO CONSIDERATION
+- PRIOR TO CONSIDERATION

 - the requirement that students will be placed at the purchaser’s site for the full clinical component of the program.